Tyler Stephenson Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have the first-ranked team ERA across all league pitching staffs (3.24).
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.32).

-- The Astros surrender the ninth-fewest home runs in baseball (71 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (72 total, one per game).

-- Bielak (3-3) takes the mound for the Astros in his eighth start of the season.
-He's put together a 4.01 ERA in 42 2/3 innings pitched, with 34 strikeouts.
+- The Astros will send Blanco (1-0) to make his third start of the season.

-- In his last outing on Sunday against the Cleveland Guardians, the righty went five innings, allowing five earned runs while surrendering nine hits.
+- In his last appearance on Wednesday, June 7, the righty threw six innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.

-- In eight games this season, the 27-year-old has amassed an ERA of 4.01, with 7.2 strikeouts per nine innings.
-Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.